-This paper is available for the academic year 2024-25.
+This paper is available for the academic year 2025-26.

-This paper offers an in-depth exploration the literature, ideas, and historical events that shaped the German-speaking lands in the medieval and early modern periods.
+This paper offers an in-depth exploration of the literature, ideas, and historical events that shaped the German-speaking lands in the medieval and early modern periods.
 The texts and sources for study range from courtly literature of the twelfth and thirteenth centuries (romance, minnesang, heroic epic) through late medieval drama to the religious ferment of the Reformation and the tragedies, comedies, and novels of the seventeenth-century Baroque.
-Each of the six topics aims to introduce you to important texts and writers, and also to encourage an understanding of them through a variety of interpretative approaches, including postcolonialism, theories of ritual and performance, history of media, gender, “race,” and power.
+Each of the seven topics aims to introduce you to important texts and writers, and also to encourage an understanding of them through a variety of interpretative approaches, including postcolonialism, theories of ritual and performance, history of media, gender, “race,” and power.

 1. Antiquity, Arthur, and the Holy Grail: the courtly romance in Germany

-2. Eros and performance: the medieval love-lyric
+2. Eros and performance: the medieval German love-lyric

 4. Ritual, representation, community: drama in the later Middle Ages